Work About

 Platform fatigue is near-universal

-All 5 managed 3+ platforms simultaneously — juggling dashboards, analytics, and payout cycles was their top operational frustration.
+All 5 managed 3+ platforms - juggling dashboards, analytics, and payout cycles was their top frustration.

 Subscription conversion is painfully low

-Free-to-paid conversion estimated at 1–3%.
-Readers who'd pay per article won't commit to a monthly fee.
+Free-to-paid estimated at 1–3%.
+Readers who'd pay per article won't commit monthly.

 Pricing autonomy is non-negotiable

-4 of 5 resisted AI-set pricing — not the concept, but the lack of override.
-"I need a say in what my work costs."
+4 of 5 resisted AI-set pricing - not the concept, but the absence of an override.

 "I've tried Substack, Patreon, and Medium.
 Every platform takes a cut, gives me almost no data, and then changes the algorithm.
 I just want to get paid fairly for what I write without rebuilding my audience every year."